-While these metrics are continuously monitored by SAP’s own cloud operations team, your tenant’s administrator also has monitoring capabilities to help assess system utilization and resource availability on the tenant.
-From this console you can ascertain: user types, storage space, transaction throughput etc.
+While these metrics are continuously monitored by SAP’s own Cloud Operations team, your tenant’s Administrator also has basic auditing capabilities to help assess system utilization and resource availability on the tenant.
+From a simple System console you can ascertain user types, storage space, transaction throughput, license consumption etc.

 There are several user options for SAP Analytics Cloud, and these can be licensed individually to help answer your use-cases.
 These different ‘user-types’ refer to the modular ‘building blocks’ of the application, and are required to unlock the desired functionality.
 The image below showing these functional demarcations (approximately):

 Probably the most subtle differentiation here is the planning professional versus the planning standard user.
-The important distinction here is that the planning professional is setting-up and configuring the plans, while the standard user is only executing those planning tasks.
+The important distinction here is that the planning professional is setting-up models and configuring the overall plans and allocations; whilst the standard planning user is only executing those tasks that are distributed to them.

-Another consideration here is the “connection strategy” being used to access your data sources: Because “Live connections” are not ‘acquired’ into SAP Analytics Cloud (i.e. data is not replicated), these online sources do not have the option to be re-modeled locally as “Planning-enabled models”.
+Another important consideration here is the “connection strategy” being used to access your data-sources.
+For example, since “Live connections” do not acquire query results into SAP Analytics Cloud (i.e. no data is being replicated to SAC), such online sources do not have the option to be re-modeled locally as “Planning-enabled models”.
 However, on the flip side, with Live Data connections there is no storage consumption in SAC since the data is never stored there.